-The source of data for the annual Wisconsin Deaths report is death certificates filed with the Department of Health Services.
-Most of these deaths occurred in Wisconsin, although the Department receives Wisconsin resident death certificates from other states and countries as well.
+The source of data for the annual Wisconsin Deaths report is death certificates filed with DHS.
+Most of these deaths occurred in Wisconsin, although DHS receives Wisconsin resident death certificates from other states and countries as well.
 All tables and figures in the report present Wisconsin resident data (deaths of Wisconsin residents).
 This means that deaths have been assigned to the area where the person lived (usually legal residence), regardless of where the death occurred.

 Beginning with deaths that occurred in 1999, causes of death have been coded according to the International Classification of Diseases, Tenth Edition.
 Deaths that occurred before 1999 were coded according to the ICD, Ninth Edition.
 A comparability table is available below to assist in comparing causes of death across years.

 Annual Wisconsin Death Report, 2018 P-01170-20 (December 2020)

 - Report Narrative (PDF)

 Other reports and data products